Wait Wait... Don't Tell Me!: Format

 Wait Wait...
-Don't Tell Me! was usually recorded in front of a live audience in Chicago at the Chase Auditorium beneath the Chase Tower on Thursday nights.
-They also do tours around the country performing in front of a live audience.
-Due to the COVID-19 pandemic, in the spring of 2020 they converted to recording remotely, largely from their homes, and had sound effects and a virtual audience added for broadcast.
-Beginning in August 2021, they have held in-person recordings, when possible, with a live audience.
-Starting with the June 11, 2022 episode, the show returned to having a live audience every week in the Studebaker Theater.
+Don't Tell Me! premiered in 1998 and was recorded in front of a live audience in the Chase Auditorium beneath Chicago's Chase Tower on Thursday nights.
+Due to the COVID-19 pandemic, episodes were recorded remotely beginning March 2020, mainly from panelists' homes, with sound effects added for broadcast.
+Live audience recordings resumed in August 2021.
+In June 2022, the show moved to the Studebaker Theater in Chicago's Fine Arts Building.
+Episodes are periodically recorded on tour in venues across the United States.

 The show is hosted by playwright and actor Peter Sagal.
 When the program had its debut in January 1998, Dan Coffey of Ask Dr. Science was the original host, but a revamping of the show led to his replacement in May of that year.
-The show has also been guest-hosted by Tom Bodett, Luke Burbank, Adam Felber, Peter Grosz, Tom Papa, Mike Pesca, Richard Sher, Bill Radke, Susan Stamberg, Robert Siegel, Brian Unger, Drew Carey, Tom Hanks, Helen Hong, Jessi Klein, Maz Jobrani, Negin Farsad, Alzo Slade, Josh Gondelman and Karen Chee.
+The show has also been guest-hosted by Tom Bodett, Luke Burbank, Adam Felber, Peter Grosz, Tom Papa, Mike Pesca, Richard Sher, Bill Radke, Susan Stamberg, Robert Siegel, Brian Unger, Drew Carey, Tom Hanks, Helen Hong, Jessi Klein, Maz Jobrani, Negin Farsad, Alzo Slade, Josh Gondelman, Karen Chee, and Dulcé Sloan.